tonyvolen/Driver-s-Report/README.md

 - Hypothesis Testing:

-A hypothesis test comparing the average ratings of drivers aged 40 and above with those below 40 showed that there is no significant difference between the two groups.
-The null hypothesis, which suggested that older drivers would have higher ratings, was rejected based on the test results (t-statistic = 2.13, p-value = 0.035).
-This finding suggests that age does not significantly affect a driver's rating.
+The results of the t-test showed a t-statistic of 2.13 and a p-value of 0.035, which is below the significance level of 0.05.
+This led to the rejection of the null hypothesis, suggesting that there is no significant difference in average ratings between drivers aged 40 and above and those below 40.

+The analysis revealed that while most drivers have high ratings, there is no direct evidence to suggest that older drivers consistently perform better in terms of ratings.
+The distribution of experience years showed that many drivers have a relatively high level of experience, though the skewness suggests a prevalence of drivers with fewer years of experience.

 ## Conclusion